isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 | Procedures  |
 | -------- |
 | 1.
 Go to GoBusiness Licencing Portal Website (hyper link)
-2. Under
+2. Under "Search", type in "rice"
+3. Under the "Rice Licence Search Results, click "Add to Selection"
+4. Click "Review & Apply", "Proceed" and "Apply"
+5. Select your preferred login method
+6. Read the terms of use and checked the box
+7. Select the appropriate radio button
+8. Fill in Applicant's particulars, address
+9. Fill in Organisation Details
+10.
-2. Retrieve and complete the application form from FormSG
+11. Retrieve and complete the application form from FormSG